ImmunityBio Inc. (IBRX): Skating on Thin Ice? We Know the Answer

-ImmunityBio Inc. (NASDAQ:IBRX) went up by 7.23% from its latest closing price compared to the recent 1-year high of $45.42.
-The company’s stock price has collected 23.62% of gains in the last five trading sessions.
-Press Release reported 14 hours ago that ImmunityBio Announces NIH-Led Research Affirming that PD-L1 T-haNK Therapy Overcomes T-Cell Escape in Multiple Types of Resistant Tumors
+ImmunityBio Inc. (NASDAQ:IBRX) went down by -13.31% from its latest closing price compared to the recent 1-year high of $45.42.
+The company’s stock price has collected -24.63% of loss in the last five trading sessions.
+Press Release reported on 03/22/21 that ImmunityBio Announces NIH-Led Research Affirming that PD-L1 T-haNK Therapy Overcomes T-Cell Escape in Multiple Types of Resistant Tumors

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.